googleforgames/open-match-docs/site/content/en/docs/Tutorials/Matchmaker101/matchfunction.md

 }
 ```

 Please copy the above helper or add your own matchmaking logic to ```$TUTORIALROOT/matchfunction/mmf/matchfunction.go```.
-Also, you may make simple changes such as the number of Tickets per match to observe its impact on the matchmaker run.
+Also, you may change the number of Tickets per match to observe its impact on the matchmaker run.

 ### Configuring

-The following values need to be set in the MatchFunction (currently specified as a const in the ```$TUTORIALROOT/matchfunction/main.go```):

-**Open Match MMLogic endpoint:** The current value assumes the tutorial setup where Open Match is deployed in an open-match namespace with the default configuration and the MatchFunction is deployed in the same cluster in the mmf101-tutorial namespace.
+The following values need to be changed if your setup is different from the default in the ```$TUTORIALROOT/frontend/main.go```.
+The default value assumes you have Open Match deployed under ```open-match``` namespace and the Game Frontend under ```mmf101-tutorial``` namespace in the same cluster:

-**MatchFunction Port:** This is used to set up the GRPC service.
+> `mmlogicAddress` - Open Match Mmlogic endpoint
+>
+> `serverPort` - Port Number that you host your Match Function service on, needs to be consistent with `functionPort` in the director.
 The current value uses the port specified in deployment yaml (covered later in the Deploy and Run step)

-Please update this value if your setup is different from the default.

 ## Build and Push